ThePrimeagen/harpoon/README.md

 Currently available highlight groups are `HarpoonWindow`, `HarpoonBorder`, and `HarpoonTitle`.

+### Logger
+This can help debug issues on other's computer.
+To get your debug log please do the following.

+1. open up a new instance of vim
+1. perform exact operation to cause bug
+1. execute vim command `:lua require("harpoon").logger:show()` and copy the buffer
+1. paste the buffer as part of the bug creation

 ## ⇁ Contribution
 This project is officially open source, not just public source.
 If you wish to contribute start with an issue and I am totally willing for PRs, but I will be